bmcgaughey1/DroneLidarCode/MiniReports/HeightDBH.md

 # Predicting DBH using lidar-derived heights

-This report explores the relationship between DBH and height in our field data.
-Initially, we used the equations from
+This report explores the relationship between DBH and height in our 2021 field data for Douglas-fir and western hemlock.
+Initially, we used equations from

 > Hanus, M.L., D.D.
 Marshall, and D.W.
 Hann.
 1999.
 Height-diameter
 > equations for six species in the coastal regions of the Pacific